eL0ck/my_react-daily-ui/003-landing-page/README.md

 Impliment a TitleList Component.
 This will be used to display a number of movie titles and will be reused for different categories

 ### 4 - Header Bar
 Get the search bar in with a logo.
 Leave the links for later

+### 5
+Add user profile and Navigation features to header bar.
+Hope the the formatting works out (Title list still undernead the header bar)